Trevrosa/sptfydl/README.md

           The number of concurrent downloads [default: 5] -s, --searchers <SEARCHERS>
-          The number of concurrent searches [default: 3] -v, --verbose...
+          The number of concurrent searches [default: 3] -P, --path <PATH>
+          The path to output to
+  -v, --verbose...
           Be a bit more verbose.
 Can be applied more than once (-v, -vv) --show-ytdlp